gonjure

 Singleflight

-When a dozen apprentices clamour for the same scroll, send the familiar but once.
+When many apprentices clamour for the same scroll, send the familiar but once.

 grimoire fragment · main.go